How to Climb Mount Teide, the highest mountain in Spain

-After climbing Kilimanjaro, checking out Mount Fuji, hiking up Mount Kinabalu and trekking to Everest base camp, I’m starting to get a thing for mountains, so the next one I’ll be taking on is Mount Teide in Tenerife, Spain in the summer.
-At 3718m (more than 12, 000 feet) Mount Teide is Europe’s highest volcano (the world’s third) and Spain’s highest mountain and it’s a UNESCO world heritage site too, let’s have a look at climbing Mount Teide:
+For me, after climbing Kilimanjaro, climbing Mount Fuji, hiking up Mount Kinabalu, climbing Mont Blanc, climbing Mount Elbrus, climbing Aconcagua, and climbing Carstensz Pyamid, trekking to Everest base camp, I’m starting to get a thing for mountains, so the next one I’ll be taking on is Mount Teide in Tenerife, Spain in the summer.
+At 3718m (more than 12, 000 feet) Mount Teide is Europe’s highest volcano (the world’s third-highest) and Spain’s highest mountain and it’s a UNESCO world heritage site too, let’s have a look at climbing Mount Teide, the highest mountain in Spain:

 When’s the best time to climb Mount Teide?

-Before and after summer is best but you can climb it all year round.
+Before and after the European summer is the best time to Hike Mount Teide.
+You can climb it all year round.
 April – May and September and October are the best months.

 In the winter, snow is pretty likely, from November until March the higher slopes are snow-covered, while in the summer it can be scorching hot